 Not Enough Personal Space

 Cats need the option to hide and find refuge in quiet places.
 If the environment is chaotic or if you have a large family, your cat needs places where she can chill out and get away from household noise and household traffic.
 That applies to having places to nap quietly, litter box areas that are not in the middle of noisy areas, secure feeding areas, and lastly, hiding places so she can become invisible.

 If a cat has been punished physically or verbally, it often results in fear and may lead to her displaying defensive aggression.
 Don’t ever punish a cat for what seems to be a misbehavior.
 This method is inhumane and totally counter-productive.
 Behaviors are displayed for reasons that make sense to the cat so it’s important to find the reason for the behavior so you can make necessary adjustments.
 Any punishment will almost always lead to a deterioration of the bond you share with your cat.

 Figure out the cause of the cat’s change in mood and don’t just label your cat as grumpy, moody or irritable.
 The sooner you do your detective work, the sooner you and your cat can get back on track in your relationship.

-Pam is considered a pioneer in the field of cat behavior consulting, having started her career in 1982.
-Some of her books have been used as textbooks for behavior courses and she has influenced many practicing in the field today.
+Pam is considered a pioneer in the field of cat behaviour consulting, having started her career in 1982.
+Some of her books have been used as textbooks for behaviour courses and she has influenced many practicing in the field today.
 Her book, Think Like a Cat, has been referred to as the cat bible.

-Pam owns Cat Behavior Associates, located in Tennessee.
+Pam owns Cat Behaviour Associates, located in Tennessee.
 She lives with her husband, two children, a rescued cat, and a rescued dog.